 July, 2014 – While roaming around the backside of the pretty town of Joseph, Oregon, we came across a guy working on the most unusual looking tandem bicycle.

-It was had two seats side by side and was sitting on the old railroad tracks of an unused railway line.
+It had two seats side by side and was sitting on the old railroad tracks of an unused railway line.

 We discovered that this fellow was Kim Metlen, and this bike was one of his fleet of eleven “rail riders,” a clever invention he has designed so folks can ride the old railways under their own power.